Asteroid hyalosis is a degenerative condition of the eye where there is accumulation of calcium soaps in vitreous chamber.

 genitourinary tract ...

-Cataract is an opacification or thickening of the lens and is the leading cause of blindness in the world 2.
+Cataract is an opacification or thickening of the lens within the globe and is the leading cause of blindness in the world 2.

 Visual deterioration occurs with increasing degrees of severity.
 The diagnosis is made clinically.

 Cementoblastoma is one of many mandibular lesions is a rare tumour of the cementum, with only approximately 100 cases reported.
 Key to diagnosis both radiologically and histologically is attachment to the tooth root.